A7med23/obsidian-sync/Writing/Lyrics scratch book.md

 Blaming myself for you knowing it’s survival guilt Using it to mask all the pain i felt

+Rip you apart with ice in my veins
+Broke my heart now they gotta identify ur remains

 He froze and stood still, all his movements seemingly being used for thought

 the last vestige of hope is wiped